Author Domain Signing Practices: Caveat

-The ADSP specification explicitly discourages publishing a record different from "unknown" for domains who have independent users and a usage policy that does not explicitly restrict them to sending mail only from designated mail servers, since mail sent independently of the organization will not be signed.
+The ADSP specification discourages publishing any record other than "unknown" for domains with independent users and no strict policy to send mail only via designated servers, since such mail would not be signed.

-However explicitly that caveat is worded, it is not straightforward to understand the purpose and the limitations of ADSP.
-One of ADSP's authors holds that it is better to publish private lists of discardable domains, maintained by competent people, rather than letting each domain state their policy.
-Recognizing that the spec has shipped an untested prototype, the author of a popular ADSP implementation has proposed to downgrade ADSP to experimental status.
-Later on, it was actually downgraded to historical.
-The consideration that DMARC covers more or less the same use case was influential, but not tied in.
+Even so, its purpose and limitations are not always clear.
+One of ADSP's authors argued it's better to maintain private lists of discardable domains, managed by trusted parties, than to have each domain declare its own policy.
+Acknowledging that the spec was essentially an untested prototype, the author of a popular ADSP implementation proposed downgrading it to experimental status.
+It was eventually reclassified as historical, partly because DMARC covered a similar use case.

 History

 For some time ADSP was known as ASP (Author Signing Practices), or the original SSP (Sender Signing Practices), until a protocol naming poll.

-Domainkeys, DKIM's predecessor, had an Outbound Signing policy consisting of a single character, "-" if a domain signs all email, and "~" otherwise.
+DomainKeys, DKIM's predecessor, had an Outbound Signing policy consisting of a single character, "-" if a domain signs all email, and "~" otherwise.
 DKIM intentionally avoided signers' policies considerations, so that DKIM does not validate a message's "From" field directly, but is a policy-neutral authentication protocol.
 The association between the signer and the right to use "From", a field visible to end users, was deferred to a separate specification.

 Eric Allman, the author of Sendmail, was an editor of the ADSP specification for the IETF DKIM Working Group.

 The draft ADSP specification started in June 2007 and went through 11 revisions and lengthy discussion before being published as RFC in August 2009 - but was declared "Historic" four years later in November 2013 after "...almost no deployment and use in the 4 years since..."